WandererGuy/MTET/README.md

 # introduction
-set up a FastAPI server using mTET model to translate English to Vietnamese
+set up a FastAPI server for serving mTET model for translating English to Vietnamese

 # prepare
 ```